cssr4africa/cssr4africa/cssr_system/face_detection/README.md

 ## Installation on Ubuntu (x86-based Systems)

-1. Prerequisites
+1. Pre-requisites
 Make sure you are running Ubuntu 20.04.
-The python environment to run face detection similar to person detection.
-If you have setup the person detection python environment you can skip this step.
-If the intel real sense camera is used make sure it uses USB 3.0.
+The python environment to run face detection is similar to person detection.
+If you have set up the person detection Python environment, you can skip this step.
+If the intel real sense camera is used, make sure it uses USB 3.0.

 2. Install Python 3.10 and Virtual Environment.
 ```sh